Previously published on Inman News

 • But brokers have under-appreciated, underutilized assets that can be used to fight back.

-• On top of historical, legal and cultural advantages, network and data are underpinnings of a significant opportunity.
+• On top of historical and legal advantages, network and data mark a significant opportunity.

 January is a time for predictions for the year ahead — and this year, strangely, I’ve noticed a sense of pessimism surrounding the broker-centric model of real estate.